Cherishism is an ecopolitico alternative to anthropocentrism for Life on Earth and future generations.

 Tributary Two ~ Wellbeing and Welldoing

 ONE HEALTH is standard (human and ecological wellbeing are symbiotic and inseparable).
 Wellbeing is accessible to all, free at the point of contact.
 Health professionals and support workers are critical carers (for humans and teresapiens), so we look after them.
 Healthy organic food and clean water are key, so we look after those workers too.
 Children are allocated most attention in sustained nurturing and compassion.
+Welldoing is the act of nurturing wellbeing, and is itself a form of wellbeing.
+Fit bodies, fit minds.
+Strong connections in flows.
+We are all part of nature.

 Anyone who demonstrates their creativity and skills promote wellbeing for all life is valued.
 Arts, design, music and culture are celebrated and supported, enriching human life and accounting for healthy ecologies/flolocas.